Dark Matter Capture in Supernovae Modifies Dark Photon Cooling Bounds: Discussion and Conclusion

 Our analysis underscores the following crucial points: \begin{itemize} \item The inclusion of DM capture in the progenitor core introduces a new, physically motivated uncertainty in the SN cooling bounds for dark photons. \item The effect is negligible for annihilating DM due to annihilation losses, but can be substantial for non-annihilating DM. \item The interplay between the DM number density and the dark photon scattering cross section with DM controls the modification of the exclusion region. \item These findings highlight the broader importance of incorporating astrophysical environments into dark sector phenomenology, particularly for scenarios involving feebly interacting particles coupled to DM. \end{itemize}

-In conclusion, our study provides a first self-consistent analysis of the role of captured DM in modifying SN cooling constraints for dark photons.
+In conclusion, our study provides a self-consistent analysis of the role of captured DM in modifying SN cooling constraints for dark photons.
+Using the dark photon as a representative and well-motivated example, we explicitly demonstrate the relevance of this effect.
 While annihilating DM does not significantly alter the standard bounds, asymmetric DM can reopen previously excluded regions in the dark photon parameter space.
 This work demonstrates the necessity of accounting for astrophysical DM populations in indirect searches for new light particles.
 For the dark matter mass considered in this work, they are mostly captured after the first scattering.
-For heavier dark matter particles, multiple scattering becomes important and should be taken into account while calculating the capture rates.
+For heavier dark matter particles, multiple scattering becomes important and should be accounted for when calculating capture rates.
 However, in such cases, we only expect mild improvements to the constraints derived here.
 Future studies incorporating more detailed SN simulations, plasma effects, and realistic radial profiles will allow for more precise and potentially stronger constraints, further clarifying the interplay between DM and feebly interacting particles in extreme astrophysical environments.